Evergreen: Efficient Claim Verification for Semantic Aggregates: Introduction

-We evaluate \system\ on a benchmark of 16 diverse claims over three Yelp restaurant review datasets~\cite{yelp_open_dataset} based on production-inspired semantic aggregation workloads.
-Figure~\ref{fig:cost_f1_pareto} illustrates the power of \system's optimized query engine.
-With a strong LLM, \system\ achieves perfect verification quality (F1 $= 1.00$) while reducing cost by $3.2\times$ and latency by $4.0\times$ relative to an unoptimized version of \system.
-With weaker and cheaper models, \system's quality degrades gracefully. \system\ equipped with a substantially weaker LLM outperforms a strong LLM-as-a-judge baseline in quality at $48\times$ lower cost and $2.3\times$ lower latency.
-When compared to a retrieval-augmented agentic approach with a strong LLM, \system\ attains higher quality and lower latency with comparable cost, and with weaker models, \system\ achieves the same quality at $63\times$ lower cost and $4.2\times$ lower latency.
-This robustness reflects the advantages of \system's neuro-symbolic design: LLMs are restricted to fine-grained semantic tasks, while optimized symbolic query processing handles the rest.
+We evaluate \system\ on a benchmark of 32 diverse claims over three Yelp restaurant review datasets~\cite{yelp_open_dataset} and three Twitter customer support datasets~\cite{customer_support_on_twitter} based on production-inspired workloads.
+Figure~\ref{fig:cost_f1_pareto} shows that across a range of LLMs, \system's optimized configurations form the entire cost--quality Pareto frontier.
+Compared to an unoptimized version of \system\ with a strong LLM, its optimizations preserve verification quality at an F1 of 0.94 while reducing cost by 3.1$\times$.
+The strongest external baseline~\cite{zhang_2026_rlm} reaches an F1 of 0.83, which \system\ surpasses at 0.87 with 7.0$\times$ lower cost using a substantially weaker LLM.
+This robustness reflects \system's declarative, neuro-symbolic design: an LLM specifies only the high-level verification query, while symbolic query processing handles optimization and execution, restricting LLMs to fine-grained semantic tasks where they are reliable.